 Knowing what you want to accomplish is the first key to experiencing flow.
 You may experience flow when simply running for pleasure.
 However, having more concrete goals, such as running a predetermined distance at a specific pace is more likely to result in flow.
 The quantitative nature of a concrete goal allows you to more easily measure performance.
 Knowing you’re on the path to achieving your goal sets the stage for all the flow components that follow.

 It’s also important to have long-term, short-term and even moment-by-moment goals.
 Long-term goals provide needed directions on an epic journey.
 These directions can include a season-long training plan that successfully alternates hard and easy days, nutritional planning, supplementary exercises, and a tapering phase that helps you arrive at the starting line fit and fresh.
 Without a long-term vision directing your training, the odds of injury or staleness greatly increase.
-Setting long-term goals also helps you establish realistic expectations for progression over a series of months and years.
+Setting long-term goals also help you establish realistic expectations for progression over a series of months and years.

 Short-term goals are easier to bite off and dictate your daily training.
 Research in motivation suggests that human beings are more likely to persevere toward larger, more abstract goals when smaller, incremental goals are present along the way.
 If the dream is to qualify for the Boston Marathon, then running a successful workout will increase your motivation to keep training hard enough to make it to the starting line in Hopkinton.
 With concrete goals in mind, a bad run or a bad week is much less likely to deter you in your long-term quest.